Home

 Av.
 Vallarta 2320

-This is a Cuban restaurant in Guadalajara with some of the best mojitos I’ve ever had and they had some great fried bananas too!
+This is a Cuban restaurant in Guadalajara with some of the best mojitos I've ever had and they had some great fried bananas too.
 You can go and have just appetizers and drinks like we did or you can have a delicious dinner.
-It was a little more expensive than I expected, but the food was delicious!
+It was a little more expensive than I expected, but the food was delicious.
 I would visit again.

-We went on a Saturday evening and they had a live Cuban band walking around playing a few songs, for a small fee off course!
+The restaurant has a really lively and fun atmosphere and would be a perfect start to your night out on the town.
+We went on a Saturday evening and they had a live Cuban band walking around playing a few songs, for a small fee of course.

 We were quite easily persuaded to buy their really wonderful CD with all their hits.
 Whenever I listen to it all the fond memories come rushing back to me.
+I felt like I was transported to the beautiful island and still do when I hear those congas.

 El Abajeño $$